siyelo/dna/_docs/courses-and-event-production.md

 Driving principles:

 -   Each course or event has a Producer
--   As Producer, you “own” the course.
+-   As Producer, you "own" the course.
 You are responsible for the course as whole, including course design, quality, marketing, etc.
 -   As Producer, you use the Siyelo Calendar (a shared Google calendar) to book the classroom and make sure there isn’t a conflict.
 -   As Producer, you own the financial result of your course (win or loss).
 Just like with consulting, Siyelo retains X% of your profit (see [economic model](economic-model.html)).
--   Siyelo’s role is to be the “platform”, providing things such as a classroom (we have a classroom at our office in Stockholm), onsite assistance (serving coffee & snacks, etc) and lots of administrative support (invoices, lunch reservation, email communication,
+-   Siyelo’s role is to be the "platform", providing things such as a classroom (we have a classroom at our office in Stockholm), onsite assistance (serving coffee & snacks, etc) and lots of administrative support (invoices, lunch reservation, email communication,